-B10.
-In order to avoid any double counting of credit enhancement factors, no CRM should be recognized if the credit enhancement is already reflected in the issue specific rating.
+B11.
+In order to avoid any double counting of CRM effect, no CRM effect should be taken into account when calculating the RWA of an exposure if such effect is already reflected in the exposure's issue specific rating.

 Exceptions to the Risk-weight Floor of 20% under the Simple Approach for Collateral